MrR0807/Notes/understanding-parquet-file.md

 Firstly, lets encode data with `BinaryProtocol` and analyse it.

 **Sidenote!** By default, Thrift recommends to use their "Apache Thrift compiler", which generate classes from Thrift schema.
-For example, in [this repository](https://github.com/eugenp/tutorials/blob/master/apache-thrift/src/main/resources/cross-platform-service.thrift) `CrossPlatformResource` is defined, which generates this [monster of a class](https://github.com/eugenp/tutorials/blob/master/apache-thrift/generated/com/baeldung/thrift/impl/CrossPlatformResource.java).
+For example, in [this repository](https://github.com/eugenp/tutorials/blob/master/apache-thrift/src/main/resources/cross-platform-service.thrift) `CrossPlatformResource` is a three field struct, which when generated becomes almost 600 lines [monster of a class](https://github.com/eugenp/tutorials/blob/master/apache-thrift/generated/com/baeldung/thrift/impl/CrossPlatformResource.java).
 I'll go a more simpler route.

 Code to generate data: